davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 * your salary keeps pace with inflation
 * social security benefits keep pace with inflation
-* the max-contributions for retirement accounts will (at least) keep pace with inflation (IRA contribution limits have averaged a 6% yearly increase, 401ks a 4% increase, both above 3% average inflation)
+* the max-contributions for retirement accounts will (at least) keep pace with inflation (IRA contribution limits have averaged a [6% yearly increase](https://dqydj.com/history-of-contributions-ira-limit/), [401ks a 4% increase](http://www.pensions123.com/index.php/401k-limit-graph), both above the 100-year average of [3.2% inflation](https://inflationdata.com/Inflation/Inflation_Rate/Long_Term_Inflation.asp))
 * you don't withdraw from your retirement accounts before you can take qualified distributions, so you don't pay any penalties
 * during retirement, you spend money in this order of preference: social